Everybody loves a good BBQ!

 It may feel like it’s impossible to remove everything despite scrubbing at it for hours.

-However, cleaning doesn’t have to be frustrating experience after a BBQ session.
-Read on to discover our guide to understanding how to clean a stainless grill grate easily.
+However, cleaning doesn’t have to be a frustrating experience after a BBQ session.
+Discover our guide to understanding how to clean a stainless grill grate easily.

 What NOT to Do to Your Stainless Steel Grill

-The first and most crucial grill cleaning tip is; DO not using any harmful chemicals to clean.
+The first and most crucial grill cleaning tip is; DO not use any harmful chemicals to clean.
 The two common cleaning solutions that people mistakenly reach for are bleach and oven cleaner.

 Both contain sodium hypochlorite and sodium hydroxide.
 These will damage stainless steel, and it’s important to note that they’re toxic.